teneruffian/omnis-sqlexec/README.md

 # omnis-sqlexec
-Omnis Studio Library to execute user SQL against any open DB connection
+[Omnis Studio](http://www.omnis.net) Library to execute SQL against any open DB connection

+## Features
+* Creation and use of bind variables in SQL using standard Omnis notation @[bind]
+* Unlimited SQL history excluding invalid and duplicate statements
+* Export query results to text file